 One would think that since I started this little activity at around age 12 I would be really good at it by now, 50+ years later.
 Not so.
 I have started carrying a razor in my car because I often see missed spots in the sunshine.
 How can one not master the art of smooth legs after so many practice opportunities?

 Sigh.
 The handy razor solves my dilemma.

 I kind of thought that I would become more tolerant as I aged.
 Understanding and walking in others’ shoes and all that.

 Actually, I am more tolerant.
 Having sons who have had to learn to stay sober, another son with Down syndrome, now having daughters-in-law and a son-in-law and knowing their stories… not to mention being married to a pastor (now retired, yeah!!!) and hearing all sorts of legitimate reasons to be hurt have broadened my scope of understanding.

-But, there are still some actions that I can’t seem to ignore.
-I can (usually) refrain from commenting on it, but I still stew inside.
+But, there are still some behaviors that I can’t seem to ignore.
+I can (usually) refrain from commenting on them, but I still stew inside.

 It still hurts my feelings if someone doesn’t like me.
 I have gotten over having big ears.
 I can wear my naturally grey hair very short with confidence, even though two of my children have nonchalantly told me they like me more with longer hair.

 I can go into a room and hold my own.
 I can easily decide to skip an event or get myself invited, if I want to go.
 But, I still really want others to enjoy being around me.
 And I hate being taken advantage of… and I cannot not see that.

 I was in the elite choir in high school and thoroughly enjoyed it all.
 We even went to Europe on a month-long tour the summer before my senior year.